-- New term license agreements with new or existing customers; - Renewals or modifications of existing license agreements that result in higher license fees due to price escalation or an increase in the number of tokens (units of software usage) or products licensed; and - Escalation of annual payments in our active term contracts.
+- New term license agreements with new or existing customers; - Renewals or modifications of existing term license agreements that result in higher license fees due to price escalation or an increase in the number of tokens (units of software usage) or products licensed; and - Escalation of annual payments in our active term license contracts.

 Annual spend is adversely affected by term license and standalone SMS agreements that are not renewed.

-Unlike TCV and TLCV, the value of annual spend is not impacted by changes to contract duration.
+We estimate that annual spend grew by approximately 10.5% during fiscal 2015, from \$379.5 million at June 30, 2014 to \$419.3 million at June 30, 2015.
 We estimate that annual spend grew by approximately 12.3% during fiscal 2014, from \$337.9 million at June 30, 2013 to \$379.5 million at June 30, 2014.
 The growth was attributable primarily to an increase in the number of tokens or products sold.